Rohit177/Pinterest_Clone_Tailwind/README.md

-## Features
+## 🌟 Features
-- Feature 1: Complete UI Design with Elements.
-- Feature 2: Link of SVG and images.
+- Link of SVG and images. 🤳🏻
-- Feature 2: Custom floating shadow for button.
+- Custom floating shadow for button. ☝🏻
+- Responsive Design 📱
+- Intuitive User Interactions 🖱️
+- Image Sharing 📲

 ## Getting Started
 Follow these steps to get the Pinterest UI clone up and running on your local machine.